eq19/feed/_drafts/exponentiation_zone.md

 ```

 [![Hessian matrix for Newton Method](https://user-images.githubusercontent.com/8466209/229297019-4583e9a7-273d-4489-ab87-37c88be16adb.png)](https://en.wikipedia.org/wiki/Hessian_matrix)

+By this exponentiation zones we will get multiple layers of primes density.
+So we need to get in to the patterns of the above hexagonal forms through _[deep learning](https://en.wikipedia.org/wiki/Deep_learning)_.

+## Exponentiation patterns

 Here we adopt an analysis of variance called _N/P-Integration_ that was applied to find the best set of environmental variables that describe the density out of distance matrices.